Robot dossier

 Cocomo Technology Stack Overview

-The perception layer is built on Touch sensors, Voice recognition, Presence detection.
+The perception layer is built on Advanced computer vision, ToF depth sensing, Touch sensors, Presence/spatial sensing.
 These work in concert to give the robot a detailed understanding of its operating environment.
 This multi-sensor approach provides redundancy and enables the robot to function reliably even when individual sensors encounter challenging conditions such as low light, reflective surfaces, or cluttered spaces.

 Connectivity — 1 Protocol